paritheplatypus/iFINANCE/README.md

 # 3. Visit in browser
 http://localhost:3000
-📤 Bonus Features
+Bonus Features
-✅ Floating help assistant for user onboarding
+Floating help assistant for user onboarding

-✅ Transaction export to CSV
+Transaction export to CSV

-✅ Profit & Loss and Trial Balance with visuals
+Profit & Loss and Trial Balance with visuals

-✅ Password expiry logic (configurable)
+Password expiry logic (configurable)

-✅ Clean and modern UI with Bootstrap & gradients
+Clean and modern UI with Bootstrap and gradients

-📦 Build as .exe (optional)
+Build as .exe (optional)
 Use pkg to bundle:

 bash